AIRLab-POLIMI/detectron2_grape_DA/README.md

-# Grape Bunch Instance Segmentation
+# Custom Mask RCNN for Surgical Fine-tuning
 We apply "surgical fine-tuning" (Lee et al., 2020) to the MaskRCNN pipeline of the detectron2 library (Wu et al., 2019) by modifying the configuration of ResNet backbones in detectron2.